Surpassing Security Shacks: Top 10 Security Blogs to Follow & Articles to Read

 7. Security Infowatch.com.
 This web magazine, designed for security executives and high-level professionals, is full of dozens, perhaps hundreds, of interesting articles on security at all levels of an organization and in all areas.
 From video surveillance to installing the best turnstiles, security policies to information security, this online journal has a bit of everything.

 8. Guardian Booth.
-This is one of the most effective physical security blogs with an emphasis on the role that a well-equipped security guard booth can play in security for a guard company or a company that runs its own security.
+This is one of the most effective physical security blogs with an emphasis on the role that a well-equipped security guard booth or security shack can play in security for a guard company or a company that runs its own security.
 This website puts out new and timely blog posts on a regular basis and maintains an extensive library on a variety of topics from choosing guard booth floor plans to managing active shooter situations and beyond.

 9. Security Management.
 This website has a huge collection of articles and information.
 It is divided into four main topics: cybersecurity, physical security, leadership & management, and strategic security.

 10. Security Industry Association (SIA).
 This blog has a back catalog of hundreds of articles on security and regularly sends out new articles if you sign-up.
 Past articles have included many summaries of what was learned at the annual SIA conferences, but the blog also includes a variety of news and current event articles.
 Topics are broad across the security field, including articles on facial recognition software in security, ballistic barriers in physical security, and laws that impact the field of security.

 Security blogs and updates pushed straight to your inbox are great, but maybe you want to dive in right now and get some new information into your brain.
 Let’s do it!

 Below is a list of ten of the most interesting, informative articles available online, covering a variety of areas within security:

 1. Biometrics in Physical Security.
 If you have ever considered upgrading the physical security of you or your clients with biometrics, then this article is a great place to start.